cioddi/node-reshot/README.md

 responsive screenshot command line tool

-Creates screenshots of a given url in different sizes and saves them inside the current working directory.
+Creates screenshots of a given urls website in different sizes and saves them inside the current working directory.

 ## installation